-- We will not repurpose sensitive data without explicit consent and where we rely on Legitimate Interest; will ensure we conduct Legitimate Interest assessments and data protection impact assessments (DPIA), prior to carrying out the proposed processing activity.
+- We will not repurpose sensitive or special category data without a lawful basis for doing so and where we rely on Legitimate Interest; we will ensure we conduct legitimate interest assessments (see section 3) and data protection impact assessments (DPIA), prior to carrying out the proposed processing activity.

 5.1 Our customers